evanmcook/smalltrashclub/index.md

 ## welcome to ♣️ small trash club ♣️

-you probably took a wrong turn it's best to close this tab, bleach your computer, and then e-recycle the whole thing

 - small trash is simple novelty nonsense with a DIY spirit
 - small trash is the act of doing projects even when the chips are down, when the chips are shortaged
 - extra points if what you make has the illusion of being useful